TheAlgorithms/Python/linear_algebra/README.md

 ### class Vector
 -
-    - This class represents a vector of arbitray size and operations on it.
+    - This class represents a vector of arbitray size and related operations.

     **Overview about the methods:**